Manage a Translated Space

 In Scroll Translations, translations of a page are stored in dedicated language macros on the same page.
 These macros are usually not visible to the authors, but are automatically displayed depending on the selected language.

-In Scroll Documents, each language has its own page tree, and translations are directly added to the Confluence page.
+In Scroll Content Manager, each language has its own page tree, and translations are directly added to the Confluence page.

 This has the advantage that translated page titles are discoverable with Confluence search, while this is not the case with Scroll Translations managed spaces.